Composer#

 Configuration#

-If there's an existing installation of composer.phar under the following paths, it's used as it is:
+If there is an existing installation of composer.phar in one of the following paths, it is used as-is:

-Otherwise, the extension automatically downloads composer.phar latest snapshot, uses it, and keeps it updated.
-The location respects the Composer default installation path which can be changed by setting the COMPOSER_HOME environment variable.
+Otherwise, the extension automatically downloads the latest composer.phar snapshot, uses it, and keeps it updated.
+The location follows Composer's default installation path, which can be changed by setting the COMPOSER_HOME environment variable.

 Additional Settings#